-When considering initiating litigation, employers should consider the possibility that their former employee and the employee's new employer may file counterclaims.
+Before initiating litigation, employers should consider the possibility that their former employee or the employee's new employer (or both) may file counterclaims.
 The universe of potential counterclaims is limited only by the imagination of former employees and their new employers.
 However, counterclaims can often include claims of:

-- Unpaid wages or commissions.
+- · Unpaid wages or commissions. - · Discrimination.

-- Discrimination.

-- Retaliation.

-- Damage caused by wrongful seizure under the DTSA (18 U.S.C. § 1836(b)(2)(G)).
+- · Retaliation. - Damage caused by wrongful seizure under the DTSA (18 U.S.C. § 1836(b)(2)(G)).

-Plaintiffs also may assert tortious interference claims arising from cease and desist letters.
+Former employees or their new employers also may assert tortious interference claims or counterclaims arising from cease and desist letters.
 To minimize the risk of a tortious interference claim, employers should avoid sending a cease and desist letter if the allegations of trade secret misappropriation may be found to be baseless.
 (See Standard Document, Restrictive Covenant Cease and Desist Letter to New Employer: Drafting Note: Potential Risks of Sending a Cease and Desist Letter.)